hirosystems/docs/docs/clarinet/faq.md

 title: FAQ's
 ---

-#### **How to use Command line tools?**

-People unfamiliar with the command line tools will install the clarity extension in VSCode and then type `clarity new <project name>` in the editor window and not know what to do next.
-Maybe we could add some clarifications about how to use command line tools.

-Also, adding more functionality to the extension will be helpful so that eventually, they don’t need to use the command line if they don’t want to.

 #### **After installing Clarinet with the installer, how can I run Clarinet?**

 - First, restart your shell/VSCode to ensure they have the updated Path (the installer should have added the directory to the path).